omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 In |omnet++| 6.x, the statistical analysis tool is integrated into the Eclipse environment.
 Querying, processing and plotting the simulation results is done with Python 3 scripts, using APIs provided by the IDE.
-These scripts and APIs rely heavily on the NumPy, Pandas, and matplotlib Python packages.
+These scripts and APIs rely heavily on the NumPy, Pandas, and Matplotlib Python packages.
 Your scripts and settings (i.e. your recipe for finding results from the raw data) will be recorded in analysis files (.anf) and will become instantly reproducible.
 This means that if simulations need